 Let’s explore the following FaaS (Functions as a Service) platform.

-Initially, it was supporting only Node.js, but today, you can run Python, Go, Java, C#.
+Initially, it supported only Node.js, but today, you can run Python, Go, Java, C#.

-As you can see the illustration, you need to upload your application code, and Lambda will take care of the execution.
-You can either do it manually or automate it by triggering through AWS services or web application.
+As you can see in the illustration, you need to upload your application code, and Lambda will handle the execution.
+You can either do it manually or automate it by triggering through AWS services or web applications.

 AWS Lambda can be helpful in many real-time scenarios like file processing, streaming, data validation, data transformations, handling API requests, etc.